-Once the rice is cooked, strain and rinse again several times until the water runs clear, removing all the starch.
+Once the rice is par-boiled, strain and rinse again several times until the water runs clear, removing all the starch.
 Drain.
-Stir 1 Cup of the par boiled rice to the yogurt saffron mixture.
+Stir in 1 Cup of the parboiled rice to the yogurt saffron mixture.
 Set aside.

-Turn the heat to high for 2-3 minutes until you see visible puffs of steam.
+Turn the heat to medium-high for 2-3 minutes until you see visible puffs of steam.
 This will be obvious -so wait until you see it.
-Once you see the puffs of steam, turn heat to medium for 8 minutes, then turn heat to low for 32 minutes.
-Cooking for a tool of 40 minutes.
+Once you see the puffs of steam, turn heat to medium-low for 25 minutes.
 Don’t be tempted to remove the lid.

 After the timer goes off, place the whole pot in a sink or large bowl filled with very cold water, for one minute, so water is at least 2-3 inches up the sides.
 This will shock the rice and help it release from the sides.

 - Prep Time: 60

 - Yield: 4 -6 1x

 - Cuisine: Persian